TonyGuil/bbchallenge/Bouncers/README.md

 Now we run the machine for two more Cycles, saving the state and tape head of each step.
 Then we compare these two Cycles, looking for repeated Runs where the second Cycle is identical to the first except for an extra Repeater.
 If we can successfully match up each run in the first Cycle with a corresponding run in the second Cycle, we very probably have a Bouncer.

 When I say "very probably", I mean that if it passes all the tests during the generation of the Verification Data, then it is a Bouncer; and if it passes enough of these tests, but not all, then it is almost certainly a Bell (e.g. [#73261028](https://bbchallenge.org/73261028)).
 A Bell is, loosely speaking, a sequence of Bouncers each of which gets interrupted in its journey to infinity and has to start again from scratch, growing exponentially the while.
-The BouncersDecider program has the option to output binary and text files containing the Probable Bells; no proof is provided, but such files will be useful for the development of any Bell Decider.
+The DecideBouncers program has the option to output binary and text files containing the Probable Bells; no proof is provided, but such files will be useful for the development of any Bell Decider.

 #### VerificationInfo